-Chief Internal Auditor Mr. Mohammad Daoud
+Chief Internal Auditor: Mr. Mohammad Daoud

 Mr. Mohammad Daoud has joined Doha Bank in 2012 as an Acting Head of Internal Audit Department.
 In 2016, he was appointed as a Head of Internal Audit Department.
-He has more than 30 years of experience in the field of banking and financial institutions before joining Doha Bank.
+He has more than 31 years of experience in the field of banking and financial institutions.